liushuo2018/ERN/README.md

 # ERN

-This repository contains the implementation of our paper, "ERN: Edge Loss Reinforced Semantic Segmentation Network for Remote Sensing Images"(under review).
+This repository contains the implementation of our paper, ["ERN: Edge Loss Reinforced Semantic Segmentation Network for Remote Sensing Images"](http://www.mdpi.com/2072-4292/10/9/1339).

 In this repository you will find:
 - ERN prototxt and caffemodel;